astjohn/mustache_rails3/README.md

 You'll generally need to understand and remain aware of this when writing your templates.
 Look carefully at the example view templates in this `README.md` for a guide.

+Most context will be passed either via Mustache {{variables}} or via content blocks.

 ## The Hamstache